 To design a street network, there needs to be a full understanding of the needs, wishes and desires of the users, including understanding of issues and problems.
 Transport planning in all countries has for too long over relied on statistics, models and technical manuals and guidelines at the expense of beauty, harmony, interiority and animals and this has inevitably led to the development of bland, vehicle-centric roads and streets with little understanding of humanness or humanity (King, 1991).
-There has also been an over reliance on collecting vehicular data at the expense of pedestrian or cyclist behaviour adding to an imbalance of representation when designing streets..
+There has also been an over reliance on collecting vehicular data at the expense of pedestrian or cyclist behaviour adding to an imbalance of representation when designing streets.
 Traffic calming measures, physical changes in the road layout made to slow down vehicles such as speed humps, build outs or chicanes, have a bad name for themselves because they have traditionally been implemented using poor materials or are not in keeping with the area.
 It may make the area look problematic, since they tend only to be placed in areas with speeding vehicles.
 There may be better ways of using traffic calming perhaps using more natural materials; utilising cattle grids, hedges or overhanging trees as gateways; or psychological calming – the use of narrowing (by trees or hedges, for example) or altering perceptual cues (for example using road markings to create the impression of narrower roads or to eradicate road markings altogether) has had some success, for example (for reviews see Elliott et al., 2003 and Kennedy et al., 2005).

-Building on work by Alves et al. (2008) and Sugiyama and Ward-Thompson (2007,2008), Musselwhite (2014) taking the principles of good design, it is possible to design streets around recognised objectives of urban design as set out by CABE(2011) (see table 1):
+Building on work by Alves et al. (2008), Sugiyama & Ward-Thompson (2007; 2008), and Musselwhite (2014), and taking the principles of good design, it is possible to design streets around recognised objectives of urban design as set out by CABE(2011) (see table 1):

 (a) Safe and accessible space